MicrosoftDocs/bot-docs/articles/language-generation/bot-builder-howto-use-lg-templates.md

 A [conditional response template](../file-format/bot-builder-lg-file-format.md#conditional-response-template) lets you author content that's selected based on a condition.
 All conditions are expressed using [adaptive expressions](../v4sdk/bot-builder-concept-adaptive-expressions.md).

 The `# PromptForMissingInformation` template in **BookingDialog.lg** is an example of an [if-else template](../file-format/bot-builder-lg-file-format.md#conditional-response-template).
+The if-else template lets you build a template that picks a collection based on a cascading order of conditions.
 In the template, the user is prompted for pieces of information if their properties are set to `null`:

 **Resources/BookingDialog.lg**

 [!code-lg[conditional](~/../BotBuilder-Samples/experimental/language-generation/csharp_dotnetcore/13.core-bot/Resources/BookingDialog.LG?range=31-39)]

+If a property is null then the bot will call the template associated with that property.
+If all properties are non-null values then the `# ConfirmBooking` template is called.

 ### Reference other templates